jiripisa/rcoli/README.md

-rcoli
+RCoLi
 =====

-Library for development of command line applications in Ruby
+Library for development of command line applications in Ruby.